Dollar down from 4-month highs ahead of U.S. jobs data

 Additional dollar gains will likely depend on data showing a further improvement in growth and inflation, which could fan speculation that the U.S. central bank will raise interest rates this year three more times.

-The dollar’s index against a basket of six major currencies held steady at 92.417 .DXY.
+The dollar’s index against a basket of six major currencies held steady at 92.417.
 That was down from a peak of 92.834 set on Wednesday, the greenback’s strongest level since late December.

 The dollar index has climbed more than 0.9 percent so far this week, putting it on track for a third straight weekly gain.